 - If you have a condition that requires significant THC.
 THC is another compound, similar to CBD in marijuana.
 You do not want too much of it, as it can make you “high.”
 However, depending on what your conditions are, your medications, and your metabolism, you may need some THC.
 A small amount of THC is very helpful in many situations, allowing for much less CBD to be needed.
 In some conditions, THC might be needed in higher amounts.
 Hemp does not contain significant enough amounts of THC (less than 0.3%), while medical marijuana can contain varying significant amounts.

 - If you are wanting to decrease or wean off of certain medications.
-This requires the expertise of doctors such as at MMJ Doctors in Ohio.
+This requires the expertise of doctors such as at MMJ Doctors.
 They know how to get you to optimal marijuana dosage, then SAFELY decrease certain medications.
 You cannot do this on your own.
 You must have the help of an experienced marijuana doctor to do this.

 Hemp CBD can be used for some purposes if…

 - You do not have the option to obtain medical marijuana legally in your state.
 Many states do have medical marijuana laws now.
-Ohio is one of them that allows medical marijuana, so it makes LESS sense to use hemp at this point in time, for a lot of conditions.
+Florida is one of them that allows medical marijuana, so it makes LESS sense to use hemp at this point in time, for almost all conditions.

 - You do not have a diagnosis that your state gives approval for medical Marijuana.
 Do not decide this on your own.
-Contact MMJ Doctors in Ohio to receive assistance.
+Contact Medical Marijuana Doctors in Florida to receive assistance via https://docmj.com/ .

 - You have communicated with your physician concerning usage.
 CBD can affect the metabolism of other drugs you are taking, causing adverse side effects to occur.